-Red currants may be small, but they are actually tiny powerhouses of essential vitamins, minerals and antioxidants that are key to looking youthful, feeling great and keeping healthy and nourished.
+Red currants may be small, but they are tiny essential vitamin, mineral and antioxidant powerhouses that can help you look youthful, feel great and stay healthy and nourished.

-Red currants are sweet yet immensily tart berries, with similar flavour to blackberries.
-Compared to other berries, red currants are not that popular as they are too tart to eat by themselves.
-However, they are not to be tossed aside, the do contain several health benefits and are rich in antioxidants, as most berries are.
-Their beautiful appearance and striking colour make them popular decorative pieces and garnishing items in different cuisines.
+Red currants are simultaneously sweet and immensely tart berries with a flavour similar to blackberries.
+They aren't quite as popular as other berries because they're too tart to eat by themselves; however, they shouldn't be discounted—they provide health benefits and are rich in antioxidants, as are most other berries.
+Their lovely, rosy appearance makes them popular decorative pieces and garnishes in various cuisines around the world.

-Next time you buy red currants, add them to your smoothies, juices or sauces, to make the most of this beautiful red fruit.
+These tiny berries are often made into jams, desserts and drinks, and they are used in alternative medicine due to their highly nutritious nature.
+Next time you buy red currants, add them to your smoothies, juices or sauces to make the most of this beautiful fruit.

 Red Currant Nutrition Facts

-Strengthens the immune system, prevents free radical damage in body cells
+Strengthens the immune system and prevents free radical damage in body cells

-Needed for transmission of nerve impulses, detoxification and energy production.
+Necessary for the transmission of nerve impulses, detoxification and energy production

 Important in the formation of strong bones and teeth

-- A mature red currant bush can produce up to 4 kilograms of fruit each summer.
+- A mature red currant bush can produce up to 4 kg of fruit each summer.

 - Red currants are native to parts of Western Europe and Asia.

-- White currants, which come from the same red currant plant, are often sold as different fruits but they are simply albino versions of red currants!
+- White currants, which come from the same plant, are often marketed as different fruits, but they are actually albino versions of red currant.

 - 100 g of red currant contains 56 calories.

-1. Red Currants for Beautiful Skin.
-All berries including red currants, are packed with nutrients that are particularly beneficial for skin.
-Red currants in particular are rich in B vitamins and Vitamin C. Vitamin C is a powerful antioxidant that fights and even reverses free radical damage in skin cells.
-These vitamins also help with skin cell regeneration and promote healing from harmful UV ray damage.
-This makes red currants a great food to add to your skin care diet.
+All berries are packed with nutrients that are beneficial for the skin.
+Red currants, in particular, are rich in vitamin C, which is a powerful antioxidant that fights free-radical damage in skin cells.
+Vitamin C can also help with skin cell regeneration and is known to promote healing from harmful UV ray damage, although more research needs to be done on this topic.
+This makes red currants a great food to add to your skincare routine.

-2. Red Currants to Boost your Blood.
-Red currants are rich in iron, which is popularly known to be essential for the formation of red blood cells.
-Red blood cells constitute 40–45% of the total composition of blood.
-Red blood cells are highly important as they carry out the work of transporting blood and other nutrients to various cells and organs in the body.
-Lack of iron can have many consequences, which can be avoided by taking iron rich foods, including fruits like red currants.
+Red currants are rich in iron, which is an essential element for the formation of red blood cells.
+Red blood cells constitute 40–45% of the total composition of blood and carry out the work of transporting blood and other nutrients to various cells and organs in the body.
+Low iron levels can have many consequences that may be avoided by consuming iron-rich foods, including fruits like red currants.

-3. Red Currants for a Strong Immune System.
-Red currants are rich in vitamin C, which strengthens the immune system, nourishing it to prevent the body from succumbing to viral and bacterial attacks.
-It prevents not only common colds, but also gives the body the ability to fight against the formation of certain kinds of cancers.
-Vitamin C also plays an antioxidant role in the respiratory tract, thus proving to be a source of relief for asthmatics.
-The vitamin C contained in red currants also contains anti-histamine properties, which prevent and reduce the effect of allergies.
+Red currants are rich in vitamin C, which bolsters and nourishes the immune system, reducing the risk of being affected by viral and bacterial infections.
+It not only helps to prevent common colds, but it also gives the body the ability to fight against the formation of certain kinds of cancers.
+Vitamin C also plays an antioxidant role in the respiratory tract; thus, it may prove to be a source of relief for asthmatics and those suffering from allergies.

 Buying & Storage

 - Select red currants that are firm and vibrant in colour.
-Soft and soggy currants are probably too ripe or spoiled.
+Soft and soggy berries are probably too ripe or spoiled.

-- Once bought keep refrigerated.
-They will keep fresh for up to a week.
+- Once you purchase the berries, refrigerate them until you're ready to eat or display them—they will keep fresh for up to a week.

-- Red currants can also be frozen to be used when not in season.
-If you fear your red currants will get spoiled before usage, simply pop them in the freezer.
+- Red currants can also be frozen to be used when they're not in season.
+If you're concerned that they'll spoil before you use them, simply pop them in the freezer.

-- I never knew red currants would be so tart, and I simply bought them for their gorgeous red colour and cute tiny berries.
-I ended up using them as garnish, sneaking some into a fruit smoothie and sprinkling some with my morning greek yogurt and granola.
+- I never knew red currants would be so tart, and I simply bought them for their gorgeous red colour and cuteness.
+I ended up using them as a garnish, sneaking some into a fruit smoothie and sprinkling some in my morning Greek yogurt and granola.